thelululand/Chinese-Technology-Media/README.md

-# Chinese-Technology-Finance-Media
+# Chinese-Technology-Media
-A list of chinese-technology-focused media for non-mandarin speakers
+A list of chinese-technology-focused media for non-mandarin technologists and investors

 ## English
 ### General News